 We add explicit coercions to treat positive values as expressions with the notation $\Coerc(v)$.
-The monad strength for $T\Em$ can be observed when translating $\Let$ bindings of expressions, where the context of the continuation is dropped in case of an error.

-Note that expressions $t:P$ get a destructor that is immediately discarded and are evaluated eagerly in let bindings.
-Hence, they are treated like expressions of type $A \oplus E$.
-We thus define the operational semantics of an affine value $v$ to be that of $\llbracket v \rrbracket$, and the operational semantics of an affine expression $t$ to be that of $\pi_1\llbracket t \rrbracket$.
+The monad strength for $T\Em$ can be observed when translating $\Let$ bindings of expressions, where the context of the continuation is dropped in case of an error. { \allowdisplaybreaks }Note that expressions $t:P$ have a second component that is immediately discarded, and they are evaluated eagerly.
+Hence, they are essentially expressions of type $A \oplus E$.
+The operational semantics of an affine value $v$ is that of $\llbracket v \rrbracket$, and the operational semantics of an affine expression $t$ is that of $\pi_1\llbracket t \rrbracket$.